JohnJoseph2019/Pet-Care/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+- Be Able to add a login for the the sitters
+- Be able to add a calender so it can be easier for the usr to choose a date
+- Be able facilitate more appoitnmet form
+- have a search component to search the sitters
+- Add a showSitterDetail component so that the user can see and click a button to add them to her favorites
 ***

 ## Code Showcase

 > Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+None at the moment

 ## Code Issues & Resolutions

 > Use this section to list of all major issues encountered and their resolution, if you'd like.
+None at the moment